© All Rights Reserved Natassia

 Along the valley of the Loire, extending from Centre to western France towards the Atlantic, are hundreds of magnificent châteaux and fortresses.
 Today, many of these châteaux are private residences, some are hotels and guest houses, while a handful are owned and managed by the (local) government authority as major tourist sites.
 Among the best known worldwide are Château de Villandry, Châteaux d'Azay-le-Rideau, Châteaux de Chenonceau, Château de Chambord and Châteaux d'Amboise.
 The valley from Sully-sur-Loire, in the Loiret, to Chalonnes-sur-Loire, in Anjou is now classified as a UNESCO World Heritage site.

 A calanque refers to deep and steep limestone valley that is partily submerged by the sea.
 Les Calanques that stretch from Marseille to Cassis form an amazing rugged coastline, with the valleys offering great hiking and rock climbing opportunities.
 The coastline can be toured as a half-day trip, usually with a stopover at Château d'If (of the famed Count de Monte Cristo) on the way back towards Marseille.
-The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings, and this grotto is worth a visit.
+The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings.
+The underwater acces to this grotto is completly forbidden.

 © All Rights Reserved navman